 “Internationally, it is generally accepted that there exists within the African continent two nations – the Arab Nation and the African Nation.
 Certainly, the Arabs as a people, be they in the Middle-East or within continental Africa, distinguish themselves from the blacks who are, in general, found south of the Sahara.
 That was why they created their Arab League in the 1940s, to bring the Arab Nation together within one structure.
 War in the Afro-Arab Borderlands, stretching from Mauritania on the Atlantic Coast, through Mali, Niger and Tchad to Sudan on the Red Sea, has been going on since time immemorial.
 Cheik Anta Diop, the Senegalese nuclear physicist and Egyptologist, established in western scholarship that Egypt was originally populated by Africans.
 Africans originally populated present day Tunisia, Libya, Algeria and Morocco.
 The Arabs came to Sudan through the Nile Valley after conquering Egypt, passing through the desert from Libya and Maghreb.”
 3

 Africans were, and continue to be, pushed southward in the Borderlands.
-In Sudan, the battleground today is Darfur, where an Arab militia known as the Janjaweed hailing from Libya and northern Tchad, have been armed by the government of Khartoum, the capital city of Sudan, to push the African farmers off their lands.
+In Sudan, the battleground in recent times has been in Darfur, where an Arab militia known as the Janjaweed hailing from Libya and northern Chad have been armed by the government of Khartoum, the capital city of Sudan, to push the African farmers off their lands.
 Only 39% of Sudanese regard themselves as Arabs.
 Yet, regarding the current conflict in Sudan, there is suspicion of western commentators expose’ of Arab or Muslim oppression in Africa whilst obscuring the west’s own current and historical involvement in the looting Africa of its resources, both human and material.